 - Do not run up to the bus after the doors have closed.

 - If crossing the street at an intersection, cross with the green light and WALK signal

 Safety Rules on the Bus:

-- Students must remain properly seated at all times.
-(Back to Back; Bottom to Bottom; Book bag on
+- Students must remain properly seated at all times (Back to Back; Bottom to Bottom; Bookbag on the lap).

-• Students are not allowed to walk in the bus while the bus is in motion.
+- Students are not allowed to walk on the bus while the bus is in motion.

-- There will be absolute quiet at all railroad crossings so the driver can listen for oncoming
+- There will be absolute quiet at all railroad crossings so the driver can listen for oncoming trains.

 Items Not Allowed on the Bus: